tildelowengrimm/documentation/gpg/smartcard-keygen.md

 Smartcard Export
 ----------------

 Your smartcard is ready for use and it's time to move your master key over.
-When you move a key to a smartcard, GPG deletes that private key from your keyring, and replaces it with a a stub noting that the key is actually on a particular smartcard.
+When you move a key to a smartcard, GPG deletes that private key from your keyring, and replaces it with a stub noting that the key is actually on a particular smartcard.
 That's how GPG knows to prompt you for a card rather than just assuming that the key is unusable without its private parts.

 First we need to toggle to the secret key listing.

 ~~~~~
 gpg> toggle

-sec  4096R/CDCD72AF  created: 2063-04-06  expires: 2063-10-06
+sec  3072R/CDCD72AF  created: 2063-04-06  expires: 2063-10-06
 (1)  Ada Lovelace <ada@enchantressofnumbers.net>
 ~~~~~

 Then we send it to the card.
 This can't be undone!
 Make sure that you've already made your backups, because there's no way to get the secret key back once you've sent it to the card.
-It sure would be a pity to go to all this trouble only to break the card in a freak balooning accident.
+It sure would be a pity to go to all this trouble only to break the card in a freak ballooning accident.

 ~~~~~
 gpg> keytocard